Emoun/racp/README.md

 What does *NULL* mean? the lack of a character? how can a character be the lack of a character? shouldn't there just *not* be a character?

-*"How will you implement null-terminated strings without a NULL characters?"*
+*"How will you implement null-terminated strings without a NULL character?"*

 You shouldn't.
 Null-terminated strings have been called many things.
 I will now call them an abomination.